metaplex-foundation/docs/docs/01-programs/02-candy-machine/00-overview.md

 ![Candy Machines V3 - Overview 5@2x.png](/assets/candy-machine-v3/CandyMachinesV3-Overview5.png#radius)

-As you can see, with 16 default guards and the ability to create custom guards, it enables creators to cherry-pick the features that matters to them and compose their perfect Candy Machine.
+As you can see, with more than 16 default guards and the ability to create custom guards, it enables creators to cherry-pick the features that matters to them and compose their perfect Candy Machine.
 This is such a powerful feature that we’ve dedicated many pages to it.
 The best place to start to know more about guards is the [Candy Guards](/programs/candy-machine/candy-guards) page.

 ## Next steps